flybirdcl/flybirdcl.github.io/README.md

 One of challenges we anticipate having to face is having factors that affect the temperature that are not in our dataset.
 For example, if a volcano erupts or an urban city has a lot more pollution than normal, these may affect the temperature and will not show up in the dataset in a way that other weather phenomenons would.

+## Ethical Sweep

+Since weather forecasting is already really commonly done (with different methods), there aren't many more downsides to using neural networks to predict weather.
+Generally, there aren't many negative uses of weather data.
+Our model will only help further make different weather prediction services more accessible to people.
+Weather predictions are important on an individual level for planning and can also be used for resource management and agricultural applications.

+Our project team originally had four people, but we cut down the team due to logistical.
+The current team only has two of us with similar ethnic backgrounds but different academic backgrounds (coming from different colleges and different professions), so that has helped us have more diverse discussions about how.

+The addition of using neural networks also usually adds the question of data ethics.
+A lot of neural networks uses personal information and can cause issues with data privacy.
+Our web application will take location information that the user provides but does not save this information about the user.
+From the developers perspective, there will be no way of discerning which user has looked up what location's weather prediction.
+Data bias from this data set can be seen from what data was included and excluded.
+There are more physical factors that could factor into a place's temperature.
+For example, there is no data included that is relavent to greenhouse gases and the global warming impact on temperature.

+One misinterpretation of results could be that for a lot of users that aren't familiar with neural nets is that the decision process can seem like a black box and not backed on a real model that was trained by real historical data

 ## Methods

 We utilize numpy and pandas to gather and scrape data from the following kaggle dataset: https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=humidity.csv.